gvelumca/infosys_retailer_customer_rewards_program/README.md

 - `src/App.test.js`: Unit tests for the main application component.
 - `src/components/TransactionTable.test.js`: Unit tests for the TransactionTable component.

+## Key Features

+- **Max Reusability**:
+  - Utilized modular components and helper functions to maximize reusability across the application.
+Components and functions are designed to be independent and reusable, improving maintainability and reducing redundancy.

+- **Exception/Error Handling**:
+  - Implemented comprehensive error handling for API calls to ensure robustness.
+Error boundaries are used in React components to gracefully handle unexpected errors and display user-friendly messages.

+- **Optimal Code and Performance**:
+  - Optimized application performance using memoized components to prevent unnecessary re-renders.
+Data processing is performed efficiently to ensure smooth user experience even with large datasets.

+- **Documentation**:
+  - Included detailed comments within the code and a comprehensive README file with setup and usage instructions.
+The documentation helps new developers quickly understand the project's structure and functionality.

+- **Test Coverage**:
+  - Implemented unit tests using Jest and React Testing Library to ensure code quality and reliability.
+Tests cover utility functions, components, and integration scenarios to catch issues early and verify functionality.

+- **TailwindCSS Integration**:
+  - **Utility-First CSS Framework**: TailwindCSS is used for styling the application, allowing for rapid UI development with a utility-first approach.
+This method promotes the use of low-level utility classes to build custom designs without needing to write custom CSS.
+  - **Configuration**: TailwindCSS is configured via the `tailwind.config.js` file, where custom colors, fonts, and other design tokens are defined.
+This ensures consistent styling across the application.
+  - **Responsive Design**: TailwindCSS provides built-in responsive design utilities to make the application adaptable to various screen sizes.
+Media queries and responsive classes are used to ensure the application looks great on mobile, tablet, and desktop devices.
+  - **Custom Styling**: Used Tailwind's `@apply` directive for creating reusable CSS classes and maintaining a consistent design system across components.
+  - **Development Efficiency**: The use of TailwindCSS enhances development speed by reducing the need for custom CSS and enabling the use of pre-defined utility classes.

 ## Helper Functions

 ### `src/helpers/dateHelpers.js`